The official portal for all public data in Haiti

 CO₂ emissions per capita

-CO₂ emissions from fossil fuel combustion and industrial processes (transport, electricity, heating).
+Evolution of CO₂ emissions from the combustion of fossil fuels and industrial processes (transport, electricity, heating).

 Energy consumption